-If you are a low-income student and are planning to go to college, a Pell Grant can be beneficial.
+A Pell Grant can be beneficial if you are a low-income student planning to go to college.
 You can get over $6,000 in financial aid to pay for your education per academic year, and Pell Grants don’t have to be repaid.
 If you're eligible for a larger Pell Grant than you need for school, you could even receive a Pell Grant refund and get the unused money to use for other expenses.

 To ensure you’re considered for the maximum amount of financial aid, including grants and federal loans, make sure you complete the Free Application for Federal Student Aid by your school’s deadline.

 Juno can help you find a student loan or refinance a loan at the most competitive rate.
 We get groups of buyers together and negotiate on their behalf with lenders to save them money on private student loans and private student loan refinance loans.